 They say additional tax revenues are expected to add up to £3.1bn between 2020 and 2024.

-Because of high profile disputes between contractors and the tax authorities (Eamonn Holmes comes to mind, who lost his argument), past examples have been set by precedents in case law – not in statute.
+Because of high profile disputes between contractors and the tax authorities (Eamonn Holmes comes to mind, who lost his argument), past examples have been set only by precedents in case law – not in statute.

 The reality of reaching a tax status verdict on contractors is one where most clients will throw up their hands and say “please don’t make me decide!”